 Wind, tidal and solar are naturally irregular and sporadic sources of energy, so storing excess energy could help see your plant through times of low production.
 Battery storage systems can be run from small household units to grid-scale technologies.
 With this in mind, how could your plant utilise battery storage?

 Applications for energy storage systems and projects in the UK have grown from 2MW in 2012, to over 6.8GW in 2018.
 And the average capacity for these projects has nearly tripled in the last three years from 10MW in 2016 to 27MW in 2018.
 Enough energy to power approximately 4,428 homes.

 More than 300 UK-based businesses are operating in this sector.
 3.3GW of storage capacity (including hydro projects) are now operational in the UK and a further 5.4GW has planning consent.
 This includes 4.8GW of battery storage, which is enough capacity to fully charge 480,000 electric vehicles.

 It’s clear the sector is growing.
 Earlier this year the UK's largest grid battery storage facility was completed in Hertfordshire.
-Statera Energy's 50MW facility includes 150,000 lithium-ion battery cells.
+Statera Energy's 50MW battery storage system includes 150,000 lithium-ion battery cells.
 Housed in seven custom-built 'E-houses', it’s capable of delivering up to 60MVA of power.